 Prior to 2014, IPART set a regulated retail price for electricity customers.
 Retailers could offer different prices to customers, but customers who did not accept a “market offer” were charged the regulated rates set by IPART.

-As the Market Monitor, we are required to report annually to the Minister.
+As the Market Monitor, we are required under s234A of the NSW National Energy Law to report annually to the Minister.
 Our 2017 report will be our third annual monitoring report on the retail electricity market.

 We must also carry out a review of any other matter related to the gas or electricity market if requested in writing by the Minister by under s234B of the NSW National Energy Law.